Kahnawake Iroquois and the Rebellions of 1837–1838

-The Iroquois community of Kahnawake played a unique role in the Lower Canada Rebellions, part of the greater Rebellions of 1837.
+The Haudenosaunee Mohawk community of Kahnawake played a unique role in the Lower Canada Rebellions, part of the greater Rebellions of 1837.

-Situated between the Montréal and Lachine British-Army headquarters and the Patriote-friendly Châteauguay River Valley, the Kahnawake Iroquois rapidly found a place in this context of civil war and revolutionary crisis.
+Situated between the Montréal and Lachine British-Army headquarters and the Patriote-friendly Châteauguay River Valley, the Kahnawake꞉ronon rapidly found a place in this context of civil war and revolutionary crisis.

 Aiding British armed forces

-Existing works have discussed to some extent the involvement of the Iroquois on three different occasions during which they intervened by cooperating with the British:
+Existing works have discussed to some extent the involvement of the Kahnawake꞉ronon on three different occasions during which they intervened by cooperating with the British: